yahi99/corporate-website/_posts/2020-04-03-how-to-set-up-the-codeserver-cloud-ide-platform-on-digitalocean-kubernetes.md

 ---
 layout: post
 title: "How To Set Up the code-server Cloud IDE Platform on DigitalOcean Kubernetes"
 author: "Full"
+lang: en
+ref: howtosetup_thecodeserver_cloudide
-categories: [ kubernetes ]
+categories: [kubernetes]
 description: "With developer tools moving to the cloud, creation and adoption of cloud IDE (Integrated Development Environment) platforms is growing.
 Cloud IDEs allow for real-time collaboration between developer teams to work in a unified development environment that minimizes incompatibilities and enhances productivity.
 Accessible through web browsers, cloud IDEs are available from every type of modern device.
 Another advantage of a cloud IDE is the possibility to leverage the power of a cluster, which can greatly exceed the processing power of a single development computer."
 image: "https://sergio.afanou.com/assets/images/image-midres-23.jpg"
 ---

 # Introduction